pelensky/ttt_network_player/README.md

 This is an unbeatable computer player that is deployed on an AWS Lambda.

+This is used in my [Clojure Tic Tac Toe](https://github.com/pelensky/clojure_ttt).

-It requires a board state in the following format:
+The API requires a board state in the following format:
 ```
 {
   "boardState": "{:size SIZE :board [MOVES]}"